 Studded tires allowed in Washington from Nov.
 1 to March 31; stud-free winter tire alternatives are legal year-round

-OLYMPIA – With some early storms already here and full-fledged winter fast approaching, now is the time for travelers to make sure they’re prepared for winter driving.
+OLYMPIA – While many may be thinking about pumpkins and spiced ciders, now is the time for travelers to make sure they’re prepared for winter driving.

 The Washington State Department of Transportation urges all travelers to start preparing themselves and their vehicles for winter weather.
 Drivers can check out WSDOT's winter driving web page for tips and information.
 WSDOT also asks travelers to always "know before you go" and get the most up-to-date roadway information before heading out.

-“Our crews work hard to keep roads clear, but we need the public’s help as well,” said WSDOT Maintenance Operations Manager James Morin.
+“Our crews are ready for the upcoming snow and ice season, but we need travelers to get ready as well.” said WSDOT Maintenance Operations Manager James Morin.
 “Most pass closures are due to preventable spin outs or crashes from vehicles driven too fast or not having proper equipment.
-This year COVID-19 protocols could mean slightly longer road or pass closures, as well as more chain requirements during major storms, so we need everyone to be prepared and stay informed to help keep traffic moving.”
+We need everyone to work together, be patient and prepared to help keep traffic moving.”

 To check conditions and prepare for winter weather: